Interspecies communication

 Interspecies communication is communication between different species of animals, plants, or microorganisms.
+Although researchers have explored the topic for many years, only recently has interspecies communication been recognized as an established field of inquiry.

 Mutualism

 Cooperative interspecies communication implies sharing and understanding information between two or more species that work towards the benefit of both species (mutualism).

 Since the 1970s, primatologist Sue Savage-Rumbaugh has been working with primates at Georgia State University's Language Research Center (LRC), and more recently, the Iowa Primate Learning Sanctuary.
 In 1985, using lexigram symbols, a keyboard and monitor, and other computer technology, Savage-Rumbaugh began her groundbreaking work with Kanzi, a male bonobo (P. paniscus).
 Her research has made significant contributions to a growing body of work in sociobiology studying language learning in non-human primates and exploring the role of language and communication as an evolutionary mechanism.

 Koko, a lowland gorilla, began learning a modified American Sign Language as an infant, when Francine "Penny" Patterson, PhD, started working with her in 1975.
 Penny and Koko worked together at the Gorilla Foundation in one of the longest interspecies communication studies ever conducted until Koko's death in 2018.
-Koko had a vocabulary of over 1000 signs, and understood a greater amount of spoken English.
+It was claimed that Koko had a vocabulary of over 1000 signs, and understood a greater amount of spoken English.
+However, scientific consensus is that Koko did not demonstrate a true understanding of language, due to a lack of regard for syntax or grammar.